matthew-ia/cayo/README.md

 ### Basic Usage

-Let's assume a the component `components/counter.cayo.svelte` exists in your project, and has a prop `count`:
+Let's assume the component `components/counter.cayo.svelte` exists in your project, and has a prop `count`:
 ```svelte
 <!-- Register your Cayo with the <Cayo> component -->
 <script>